• Share this on:

 Last updated:

-1. What requirements must swimwear comply with to be allowed on the European market?
+1. What requirements and certifications must swimwear comply with to be allowed on the European market?

-There are several requirements that you need to comply with when exporting swimwear to Europe.
+You need to comply with several requirements to export swimwear to Europe.
 Some are mandatory (both legal and non-legal).
-Others are voluntary.
-Meeting them can give you a competitive advantage.
-Some requirements only apply to certain niches in the swimwear market.
+Others are voluntary and can give you a competitive advantage.
+Some requirements apply only to certain niches within the swimwear market.

 What are mandatory requirements?

-Any item on sale in the EU must comply with the EU’s General Product Safety Directive (GPSD: 2001/95/EC).
-If your buyer has supplied the product design, it is his or her responsibility to make sure it is legally safe for consumers to use.
-The European Standard for the safety of children’s clothing is NEN EN 14682:2014, which includes swimwear.
-Read the ’question and answer’-document about this standard (TR 17376).
+1. Make sure your product complies with the European Union's (EU) General Product Safety Directive (GPSD: 2001/95/EC).
+If your buyer supplied the product design, it is their responsibility to guarantee it is legally safe for consumers to use.

-You must specify the material content of every apparel item you export to the EU, in accordance with EU Regulation 1007/2011.
-Check the EU Trade Helpdesk to find out which apparel items need to be labelled and how to do it.
+3. Specify the material composition of every item of swimwear you export to the EU, in line with Regulation (EU) 1007/2011.
+Check the EU Access2Markets online helpdesk on how to do this.

 Tips: